nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to handle as many interviewees as the user is able to manage in their workday/workweek.
+2. Should be able to handle as many applicants as the user is able to manage in their workday/workweek.
 3. The app should be reasonably responsive to the entire set of user requests(i.e. within 1 second at maximum load).
 4. The system should have an interface that is very easy to pick up for our target audience(i.e. Engineering Managers that have many years of programming experience).